 On September 26, 2022, we entered into a Trademark License Agreement with H-D (the "Trademark License Agreement") pursuant to which H-D granted to us a royalty-free license to use certain H-D trademarks with respect to our products.
-The Trademark License Agreement has an initial term of two years and automatically renews for successive two-year periods unless either party gives notice of non-renewal at least 60 days prior to the end of the then-current term.
+The Trademark License Agreement automatically renewed on September 26, 2024 and automatically renews for successive two-year periods unless either party gives notice of non-renewal at least 60 days prior to the end of the then-current term.
 H-D may terminate the agreement earlier upon our breach under certain circumstances, our bankruptcy or insolvency, or our unpermitted assignment of the agreement.